microsoft/sqllinuxlabs/deploy_and_explore/readme.md

 ## Install SQL Server command line tools on Linux

 SQL Server on Linux supports both natively compiled command line tools like **sqlcmd** and open source, cross-platform command line tools such as **mssql-cli**.
-In this section you will go through the process of installing these tools and performing a quick test they can work.
+In this section you will go through the process of installing these tools and performing a quick test to confirm they work.
 Run all of the following commands from your ssh session with the bash shell.
 This lab assumes your Linux Server is connected to the internet, but there are pointers in each section for an offline install.

 ### Install sqlcmd on Linux